F5Networks/k8s-bigip-ctlr/docs/README.rst

 Ingress Resources
 -----------------
-The |kctlr-long| supports Kubernetes Ingress resources as an alternative to F5 Resource ConfigMaps.
+The |kctlr-long| supports Kubernetes Ingress resources as an alternative to F5 Resource ConfigMaps and OpenShift Route Resources.

 Supported annotations
 `````````````````````